tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 kind of expression, unless you're a constructive mathematician.

-For let expressions, we just parse the token `let`, followed by some value definitions in braces and semicolons, and then the `in` token, and the expression.
+For let expressions, we just parse the token `let`, followed by some value definitions in braces and semicolons, the `in` token, and then an expression.

 Remember that `let` introduces a layout, so: